Register your personal domain name today. Yes, it is that important that you register your personal domain name!

 Control SEO ranking might be a little over-the-top as a discussion if all you want is to protect your first and last name as a domain.
 If that is your intention, then you can skip this.

-On the other hand, if you are a professional, personal coach for example, then you want the search engines to populate the first page with your name when someone searches for a personal coach providing the services you do.
+On the other hand, if you are a professional, say a personal coach, sales professional, or Realtor, then you want the search engines to populate the first page with your name when someone searches for the services you provide.
+This is especially important if your niche is a specific geographical area or expertise.

 A personal domain name has many benefits.
 If you are in business or working as a professional, using your first and last name will provide credibility.

-Additionally, a personal domain name helps you maintain brand indemnity and stand out.
+Additionally, a personal domain name helps you maintain brand identity and stand out.

 Plus, it makes it more difficult for fraudsters to create a compelling website with your name to create havoc for others and you.

-Finally, even if you do not plan to develop your name into a website, you can leave it parked or redirect it to another developed domain name.
+Finally, even if you do not plan to develop your name into a website, you can leave it parked or redirect it to another developed domain name or social media profile like LinkedIn.

 To see if your first and last name is available, follow these steps: